dshieble/dshieble.github.io/_posts/2021-12-21-counting-features.md

 ## Introduction

-One of the most common types of prediction problems are framed as "given the knowledge that this sample belongs to categories $$A,B,C,\cdots,D$$, predict something about this sample."
+Many prediction problems can be framed as "given the knowledge that this sample belongs to categories $$A,B,C,\cdots,D$$, predict something about this sample."
 <!-- Today we will explore how to solvsolve prediction problems with categorical features.
 These strategies are quite general and can be applied to both classification and regression problems. -->
 As a concrete example, suppose we would like to predict the value of a transaction based on a small set of categorical features $$(f_1, f_2, \cdots, f_n)$$.
 These could involve things like the identity of the vendor, the time of day, etc. There are many ways that we could represent these features to our model.
 In this post we will assume that our model is a linear regression for illustrative purposes, but the ideas we discuss are very general.